blair-c/rivals.academy/content/lectures/beast-dash-cancelling-and-boosting/index.md

 {{< video upstrong >}}

 However, it's not all unicorns and rainbows.
-DI out or to a platform will be enough for the opponent to to escape this setup, and with how slow Up Strong is, you will not be getting any other followup if you whiff.
+DI out or to a platform will be enough for the opponent to escape this setup, and with how slow Up Strong is, you will not be getting any other followup if you whiff.
 As a kill option it's simple and strong, but the opponent's counterplay is just as simple, so don't make a habit of relying on it as your primary means to kill.

 ### Wavecancel